openstack/blazar/doc/source/introduction.rst

   cannot be fulfilled immediately.
 Best-effort mechanism starts something like scavenger hunt trying to find resources for reservations.
-For compute hosts reservation that makes much sense, because in case there are instances belonging to other tenant on eligible hosts, and without them there will be possible to reserve these hosts, Climate may start instances migration.
+For compute hosts reservation that makes much sense, because in case there are instances belonging to other project on eligible hosts, and without them there will be possible to reserve these hosts, Climate may start instances migration.
   This operation can be timely and fairly complex and so different strategies may be applied depending on heuristic factors such as the number, type and